 Traffic Accident Pedestrian Fatalities are Increasing

-If you lost a loved one in a pedestrian-car crash in Virginia, don?t hesitate to contact Lugar Law PC for help.
+If you lost a loved one in a pedestrian-car crash in Virginia, don?t hesitate to contact Lugar Injury Law for help.
 Pedestrian fatalities are on the rise, and we?re here to help your family pursue compensation from a negligent driver.

 In 2019, pedestrian deaths throughout the U.S. hit their highest levels in 30 years, according to a Governors Highway Safety Administration report.
 Approximately 6,590 pedestrians were killed in motor vehicle crashes last year?an almost 5% rise from the 6,283 deaths suffered in 2018.
 Between 2009 and 2018, pedestrian deaths increased by 53%.

 The news seems contradictory as U.S. traffic accident fatalities continue to fall.
 The roads seem safer.
 But the improved safety is for motorists and not people on foot.
 In 2009, pedestrian fatalities accounted for 12% of all car accident deaths, and by 2018, they made up 17% of all traffic fatalities.

 Twenty states and Washington, D.C. managed to reduce pedestrian deaths between the first half of 2018 and the same period in 2019.
 Arizona, Georgia, Louisiana, Pennsylvania, Illinois, and Mississippi had double-digit reductions in that time.
 But 30 states had more pedestrian fatalities in the first half of 2019 than the same time the year before.